 Multi Boundary Range

-Two boundaries with respective boundary operators are evaluated relative to the current signal value.
+A multi boundary range evaluates the current signal value relative to two boundaries.
 The logical outcome of the two evaluations are applied as input to a logical AND/OR operation.
-If evaluated to true, the server issues an event message containing the signal value to the subscribing client.
-Besides the mandatory "boundary-op", and "boundary" key-value pairs in each JSON object, the first object may contain a "combination-op" key value pair, which then MUST have either the value "AND", or the value "OR".
-If omitted, the result of the two boundary evaluations is per default applied to an AND operation.
+If the condition evaluates to true, the server MUST issue an event message containing the signal value to the subscribing client.
+In addition to the mandatory "logic-op" and "boundary" key-value pairs in each JSON object, the first object MAY include an optional "combination-op" key-value pair, which MUST have either the value "AND" or "OR".
+If omitted, the result of the two boundary evaluations SHALL default to an AND operation.
 The JSON array MUST contain two objects.
-The boundary operator MUST be one of the values shown in the footer (**).
+The boundary operator MUST be one of the values listed in the footer (**).

 Examples